The Guerilla Marketing Book: Why Guerrilla Marketing Must Evolve

 The book sprang to popularity when small business startups were burgeoning, driving a solid appetite for easily digested books on business topics for inexperienced entrepreneurs.

-It highlights inexpensive strategies for making significant profits, emphasizing that effective marketing tactics can achieve substantial results even with limited resources.
+It highlights inexpensive strategies for making significant profits, emphasizing that effective marketing tactics can achieve substantial results even with limited resources, especially when small companies apply asymmetric marketing strategies to outmaneuver larger rivals.

 This appetite was further sated in the early ‘90s with the launch of the popular “For Dummies” series of instructional/reference books intended to present non-intimidating guides on various topics.